lumavpn/luma/README.md

 # Luma VPN

-This repository contains the source code for the Luma VPN app.
+This repository contains the source code for the multi-platform proxy client that powers LumaVPN.
+It is based on ClashMeta.

 Please refer to our website luma.net for additional information how the service works.